ataraxao/cwa/Cooperative_Wealth_Agreement.md

 8) **Recipient Restrictions (Administrator Transfers-Out)**
 Transfers-out/distributions may be made only to Party A’s A Designated Account, Party B’s B Designated Account, and permitted fee/withholding payees, except as required by a final award/order or law.

 ---

+# APPENDIX A — IMPLEMENTATION PATHS (ILLUSTRATIVE; NON-ADVICE)
+*This appendix is a practical “how it’s actually done” menu.
+Availability varies by custodian and jurisdiction.
+The Parties and Independent Administrator should confirm feasibility with the chosen custodian and counsel.
+This Appendix does not promise that any specific provider will support a given configuration.*

+## A.1 Implementation Goal (What Must Be True in Substance)
+Regardless of the custodian, the implementation should achieve, in substance:

+1) **No unilateral transfers-out** by either Party.
+2) **Independent Administrator controls transfers-out/distributions/freeze** for Administrator Events.
+3) **Party A has Trading Authority only** (can trade; cannot withdraw/transfer out/change payout destinations).
+4) **Permission-change control** (no unilateral changes to payee destinations, linked bank accounts, wire profiles, journaling permissions).
+5) **Party B view/statement access** (to observe holdings/activity) without trading/transfer authority.

+## A.2 Path 1 — LLC Brokerage Account + Administrator LPOA + Disbursement/Transfer Locks
+**Typical pattern:**
+- Vehicle Account is a brokerage account titled to the Vehicle LLC.
+- Party A receives **Limited Trading Authorization** (or equivalent “trading only”) from the custodian.
+- Independent Administrator receives an **LPOA / limited power** (custodian form) granting **withdrawal/transfer-out/distribution/freeze authority** (or “account control” authority) and is designated as the only person permitted to execute transfers-out/distributions.
+- Custodian applies **transfer profile locks** / recipient whitelists / “standing instruction locks” so that:
+  - linked banks/ACH/wire instructions cannot be changed unilaterally, and
+  - transfers-out can be executed only to the A Designated Account, B Designated Account, and permitted fee/withholding recipients (unless required by order/law).

+**Strengths:** Closest match to the Agreement’s architecture.
+**Constraints:** Custodians differ on whether they support true “trading-only” and/or lock-down of disbursement profile changes.
+May require special paperwork and compliance review.

+## A.3 Path 2 — Directed Trust / Escrow-Style Custody (Trust Company or Escrow Agent as “Administrator”)
+**Typical pattern:**
+- A trust company or escrow-capable institution holds a brokerage account **as trustee/escrow agent** (legal title or control), with written instructions that mirror Administrator Events.
+- Party A may be permitted to provide **investment directions** (or the trustee may permit a sub-advisor), but the trustee/escrow agent retains **exclusive distribution authority**.
+- Liquidity Events and termination unwind are executed by the trustee/escrow agent pursuant to the Agreement’s formulas and a ledger.

+**Strengths:** Strong control integrity; built for restricted distributions.
+**Constraints:** Higher setup cost; more institutional onboarding; trustee/escrow acceptance varies; may require a separate trust/escrow instrument that incorporates the Agreement’s event logic.

+## A.4 Path 3 — RIA/Platform Custody + Independent Administrator as Disbursement Controller (Two-Key Model)
+**Typical pattern:**
+- Vehicle Account is held at a qualified custodian via an advisory platform (RIA or institutional channel).
+- Party A (or an advisor) has trading authority within guardrails.
+- Disbursements are restricted by custodian policy such that withdrawals require (i) the Independent Administrator’s approval/signature and (ii) a pre-set recipient whitelist (Designated Accounts only).
+- Administrator Events are processed via a standard operating procedure: receipt of election/notice → valuation time → calculation → in-kind transfer or cash distribution → ledger update.

+**Strengths:** Often feasible where retail brokerage features are limited; institutional operations can support recipient whitelists and controlled disbursements.
+**Constraints:** Requires cooperation of the platform/custodian; specific “two-key” disbursement controls are not universal; may increase ongoing administration.

+## A.5 Implementation Checklist Deliverable (Recommended)
+Before declaring the Agreement operative, the Independent Administrator should retain a short “implementation packet,” such as:
+- Custodian permissions summary (who can trade vs withdraw).
+- Confirmation of recipient restrictions / payee whitelists / lock settings (if supported).
+- Signed LPOA/control instrument (if used).
+- Statement delivery method for Party B (view access or direct statements).
+- Successor/transition instructions (who holds what records; where ledger lives).

+---